Department of Counselling and Psychology Course outline | |||||||||||||||||||

 Course Aims |

-This course takes a proactive approach to the ethical development of counselling psychologist-in-training, and to prepare them mentally and psychologically for internship and externships.
-Unlike the traditional approach, students will be the active participants, rather than passive recipients, to explore and cultivate professional identity that integrates their personal identity (e.g., motivation, values, beliefs, vocational background) with the ethical dimensions of psychology in general and counselling psychology in specific.
+This course takes a proactive approach to the ethical development of counselling psychologists-in-training and to preparing them for internship and externships.
+Unlike the traditional approach, students will be the active participants to explore and cultivate professional identity that integrates their personal identity in the ethical dimension of psychology in general and counselling psychology in specific.
 The course, therefore, aims at facilitating students to develop sensitivity and intention to reason and act ethically in their professional activities, and to aspire to grow continuously in their professional journey.

 |